2017 NFL Mock Draft: Matt Miller's Final 7-Round Predictions

 The 2017 class has been billed as very deep at running back, tight end, defensive end, cornerback and safety.
 We should see those positions flying off the board early and often throughout tonight's 32 first-round picks and the following 221 selections.

 Where will the first quarterback be drafted?
 I'm projecting a trade up for North Carolina's Mitchell Trubisky, with two other quarterbacks joining him in the top 15 picks.
-At running back, this is the deepest class I've ever scouted, and that will be reflected by a high numbers of ball-carriers going in the first two rounds.
+At running back, this is the deepest class I've ever scouted, and that will be reflected by a high number of ball-carriers going in the first two rounds.

-And while this may be a weak class at the top of the wide receiver rankings, the depth on Day 2 is outstanding.
+While this may be a weak class at the top of the wide receiver rankings, the depth on Day 2 is outstanding.
 If you're looking for a tight end, this is the year to get one with a loaded group, including two first-round talents and many more throughout Day 2.

 If you need trench players, it's a small class at offensive line and defensive line in Round 1, but the talent at edge-rusher makes up for that.
 It's once again a loaded crop of pass-rushers, including presumed No. 1 pick Myles Garrett and top-five pick Solomon Thomas.
 After that, another five or six edge-rushers could go Thursday night.